-In observational studies, we denote the graphical model among the observed variables $X$, the treatment $T$ and the outcome $Y$, shown in Figure \ref{fig:causal}.
-Without loss of generality, we assume that the observed variables $X$ can be decomposed into three kinds of latent factors $\{I, C, A\}$ under an unknown joint distribution $Pr(X)=Pr(I,C,A)$, where instrumental factor $I$ only causes the treatment, confounding factor $C$ is the common cause of treatment and outcome, and adjustment factor $A$ only determines the outcome.
-Taking the medical scenario as an example, we might collect lots of historical data from each patient, including the treatment $T$ follows the distribution $Pr(T|I,C)$, and the outcome $Y$ (state of health) and patient's features $X$ (\eg, age, gender, income, gene).
+In observational studies, we denote the causal framework among the observed pre-treatment variables $X$, the treatment $T$ and the outcome $Y$, shown in Figure \ref{fig:causal}.
+Without loss of generality, we assume that the pre-treatment variables $X$ can be decomposed into three kinds of latent factors $\{I, C, A\}$ under an unknown joint distribution $Pr(X)=Pr(I,C,A)$, where instrumental factor $I$ only causes the treatment, confounding factor $C$ is the common cause of the treatment and the outcome, and adjustment factor $A$ only determines the outcome.
+Taking the medical scenario as an example, we might collect lots of historical data from each patient, including the treatment $T$ (taking a particular drug or not), the outcome $Y$ (state of health) and patient's features $X$ (\eg, age, gender, income, gene).
 Among the patient's features, age and gender would simultaneously affect the treatment (doctor would consider the patient's age and gender when choosing the treatment) and the outcome (patient's age and gender would also affect his/her recovery rate), hence belonging to the set of confounding factor $C$; while the income and doctor-in-charge would only affect the treatment, but have no effect on the outcome, hence belonging to the set of instrumental factor $I$; gene and environment belong to the set of adjustment factor $A$, since they would only affect the outcome but have no effect on the treatment.